FlovinTue/clangd-workspace-file-symbols/README.md

 # Clangd Workspace File Symbols

-Upgrade your `Go To Symbols In Workspace` to fake the ReSharper/Jetbrains `Search Everywhere` feature!

-## Features

-Allows you to add your workspace files as symbols to the `Go To Symbols In Workspace` command results.
+A Visual Studio Code Extension that allows you to add your workspace files as symbols to the `Go To Symbols In Workspace` command results.
 This makes for a more holistic search experience, resembling that of ReSharper's/Jetbrains `Search Everywhere`.

 ## Requirements